NCIIA Course and Program Grants

-Course and Program grants strengthen existing curricular programs or build new courses and programs in invention, innovation, and technology entrepreneurship.
+Course and Program grants strengthen existing curricular programs and/or build new courses and programs in invention, innovation, and technology entrepreneurship.
+Read about recent grantees.

 - Up to $50,000